 The University of Wisconsin-Madison is a highly ranked, world-class university that offers a cost-competitive tuition.
 Music majors at Madison benefit from individual attention within the School of Music, and have access to the opportunities of a premier research institution.

 We offer a reciprocal tuition relationship for Minnesota residents.
-To find out additional information about the Wisconsin-Minnesota Reciprocity Agreement, or to access current tuition information you can visit the Office of the Registrar web page.
+To find out additional information about the Wisconsin-Minnesota Reciprocity Agreement, or to access current tuition information you can visit the Office of the Bursar webpage.

 All prospective incoming undergraduates are considered for merit-based School of Music scholarships at the time of audition.
 Scholarships are offered to students who distinguish themselves as outstanding musicians through their musical backgrounds and by their audition performance, and who demonstrate outstanding potential for success in the music major at UW-Madison.
 Most scholarships are offered for a full four-year period and may range on a yearly basis from $500-$10,000.

-Learn more about Music Clinic Tuition Remission Scholarships.
+- Learn about Summer Music Clinic Tuition Remission Scholarships.

 2. To be eligible for School of Music scholarships